 Jungle rain

-Tropical rain isn't just a louder version of an urban downpour.
-In the dense humid air of the jungle, raindrops fall more slowly than in open space but are noticeably larger (4-5 mm diameter versus 1-2 mm in temperate rain), and their impact on broad leaves produces a characteristic "deep" spectrum with prominent mid-low frequency content.
+Tropical rain is not simply a louder version of an urban downpour.
+In the dense humid air of the jungle, raindrops fall more slowly than in open space but are noticeably larger (4 to 5 mm in diameter, against 1 to 2 mm in temperate rain), and their impact on broad leaves produces a characteristic deep spectrum with prominent mid-low frequency content.
 Bernie Krause first detailed this pattern in his bioacoustics work (The Great Animal Orchestra, 2012): jungle soundscapes have the most spectrally saturated texture of any natural biome.

-Neuropsychologically, the track triggers an "immersion effect".
-The Taylor group (Environment & Behavior, 2018) showed that saturated tropical soundscapes produce a marked drop in cortical beta activity — a pattern associated with the shift to "open monitoring" attention used in advanced meditation.
+Neuropsychologically, the track triggers an immersion effect.
+The Taylor group (Environment & Behavior, 2018) showed that saturated tropical soundscapes produce a marked drop in cortical beta activity, a pattern associated with the shift to the open-monitoring attention used in advanced meditation.
 The effect exceeds what ordinary mid-latitude rain provides.

-It pairs well with wild jungle and mountain river (a three-layer tropical scene) or with rolling thunder (tropical storm).
-Skip it if you're sensitive to high frequencies — jungle rain is denser and sharper than temperate rain on a roof.
+It pairs well with wild jungle and mountain river (a three-layer tropical scene) or with rolling thunder for a tropical storm.
+Skip it if you're sensitive to high frequencies, since jungle rain is denser and sharper than temperate rain on a roof.

 Included in Mixes